Tejaaswini/dockwatch/README.md

+# Dockwatch — Docker Volumes & Disk Forensics TUI

-A terminal user interface (TUI) for managing Docker volumes with a focus on disk forensics and cleanup.
+A terminal user interface (TUI) for monitoring and managing Docker volumes with a focus on disk forensics and cleanup.

 ## Features

 - **Volume Table**: View all Docker volumes with size, status, and metadata
 - **Details Pane**: Inspect individual volume details and file previews
 - **Prune Planning**: Mark volumes for deletion and see space savings
-- **Mock Data**: Runs without Docker for development and testing
+- **Real-time Data**: Connects directly to Docker daemon for live volume information

 ## Quick Start